Bayesian Analysis of Sigmoidal Gaussian Cox Processes via Data Augmentation

-In this last expression, $f(\emptyset,\emptyset)$ is the joint density \eqref{jointSGCP} of $\tilde X_0, \tilde X_1$ evaluated at empty sets and the integral is the marginal probability of being empty under the SGCP.
+In this last expression, $f(\emptyset,\emptyset)$ is the joint density \eqref{jointSGCP} of $\tilde X_0, \tilde X_1$ evaluated at empty sets, and the integral terms are the marginal probabilities of being empty for the thinned and observed point processes under the SGCP.
 We demonstrate that equality \eqref{falseClaim} does not hold.